Create high quality UGC - Try Showcase for free

 However, you must choose the right influencers for the job.

 For example, Dunkin' partnered with Charli D’Amelio when the brand first started using TikTok influencer marketing.
 The TikTok megastar helped Dunkin' launch new product items, and the results were 57% more app downloads and 20% more sales for cold brew coffees!

 Here’s the good news:

 You don’t have to partner with a similarly famous TikTok personality to get similar results.

 Luckily, relevance beats reach on TikTok, and that’s why:

-As a result, you have a high chance of creating a loyal TikTok community and selling your products if you partner with a content creator with below 20,000 followers.
+As a result, you have a high chance of creating a loyal TikTok community and selling your products (and even fulfilling orders through Tiktok) if you partner with a content creator with below 20,000 followers.

 TikTok-ers will continue to use this app, and many other people will sign up too.
 The current forecast also shows that many companies and celebrities will join the TikTok community.